 Two cases in the news underline the importance of completing inspections.
 In a recent 72 hour roadside blitz in Rhode Island, inspectors discovered 780 vehicle violations and 120 driver violations among 500 commercial vehicles.4 Last year at an Arkansas Roadcheck event, more than 20% of trucks inspected by police (one in five) were found to have severe violations and had to be taken off the road for repairs.

 Carriers who are found to be in noncompliance with DVIR regulations are subject to fines from the Department of Transportation (DOT) officer at their discretion.
 Aside from the fines laid on by an officer, there are other costs associated with noncompliance.
 If a vehicle is found unsafe, the vehicle will immediately be out of commission until it’s repaired.
 This unplanned downtime can lead to lost revenue for the carrier.
 In addition, the carrier’s CSA score could take a hit, which would cause a loss of business.

-Electronic data collection is seen as a way to improve the speed of uploading inspection reports.
+Electronic data collection is seen as a way to improve the speed of uploading inspection reports and help ensure driver and vehicle compliance.
 FMCSA supports the electronic collection of inspection data and has shared that more states are adopting this method.